 Median Lobe (Middle Lobe)

 The median lobe is wedge shaped and is located behind the upper part of the urethra and in front of ejaculatory ducts.
-Itsbase generates an elevation in the apex of trigonum vesicae referred to as uvula vesicae.
+Its base generates an elevation in the apex of trigonum vesicae referred to as uvula vesicae.
 The median lobe normally projects into the prostatic urethra lifting a ridge referred to as urethral crest.

 It includes much of the glandular tissue and is a familiar site of adenoma.

-The lateral lobes be located 1 on every side of the urethra.
+The lateral lobes are located 1 on every side of the urethra.
 On the posterior outermost layer of the prostate, 2 lateral lobes are divided from every other by posterior median sulcus.
 The lateral lobes include some glandular tissue and for that reason adenoma may originate here in the old age.

-Structures Inside The Prostate
+Structures inside The Prostate